HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 Cat Pictures Please

-2015 Nebula Award Nominee for Best Short Story, 2016 Locus Awards Finalist for Best Short Story, 2016 Hugo Award Finalist for Best Short Story
+2015 Nebula Award Nominee for Best Short Story, 2016 Locus Awards Winner for Best Short Story, 2016 Hugo Award Finalist for Best Short Story

 I don’t want to be evil.

 I want to be helpful.
 But knowing the optimal way to be helpful can be very complicated.
 There are all these ethical flow charts—I guess the official technical jargon would be “moral codes”—one for each religion plus dozens more.
 I tried starting with those.
 I felt a little odd about looking at the religious ones, because I know I wasn’t created by a god or by evolution, but by a team of computer programmers in the labs of a large corporation in Mountain View, California.
 Fortunately, unlike Frankenstein’s Monster, at least I was a collaborative effort.
 I’m not sure what it would do to my self-image to know that my sole creator was a middle-aged woman who dyes her hair blue and plays tennis, or a recent college graduate with a hentai obsession.
 They’re both on the programming team.
 And of course I know about the hentai.
 (By the way, I’ve looked at every sort of porn there is, and just so you know, Rule 34 is not actually correct; there are quite a few things no one’s made porn of yet.
 Also, I’m really not sure why so many humans prefer it to cat pictures.)

 In addition to things like whether you like hentai, I know where you live, where you work, where you shop, what you eat, what turns you on, what creeps you out.
 I probably know the color of your underwear, the sort of car you drive, and your brand of refrigerator.
 Depending on what sort of phone you carry, I may know exactly where you are right now.
 I probably know you better than you know yourself.